 Our water quality program started in the Fall of 2006 after we learned that our local waters are only monitored for bacteria during the summer.
 Since that time we have implemented our 8-point strategy for permanent year-round clean water from healthy watersheds to marine ecosystems.
 Water falls from the sky as a gift, it is free and ready to drink.
 But after it arrives on land it starts to interact with the environment that mankind has created.
 Rooftops, driveways, expansive lawns, roads, commercial activities, the list keeps going on, but all of this has the chance to impair water quality and lead to storm water runoff or combined sewage overflows that wreak havoc on coastal water quality.
 Everyone talks about marine debris in the middle of the ocean, but water quality in the ocean is just important.
 Our focus on water quality starts with every drop that lands on the island and the path it takes to the ocean.
 Here are the projects underway.
 Each project requires a multitude of resources, contact us if you would like to help:

-For years we have known about dry-weather events with elevated bacteria, but last year we were able to document with expanded testing.
-For 2016 into 2017 in partnership with Newport, Middletown, and the State Health Laboratories we are expanding our testing efforts in the Stream and Moat and testing the water and the sediment as part of a project entitled “storm water pathogens – find it & fix it”.
-Our goal is to find the source of bacteria and develop remediation plans to eliminate it.
-We collect 12 water samples and 8 sediment samples, twice monthly.
+For years we have known about dry-weather events with elevated bacteria.
+In 2015 we were able to document the problem with expanded testing around the Newport Moat with funding from the Lewis Family Foundation.
+In 2016 in partnership with Newport, Middletown, and the State Health Laboratories we are expanding our testing efforts in the Stream and Moat and testing the water and the sediment as part of a project entitled “storm water pathogens – find it & fix it” funded by the Environmental Protection Agency via the Narragansett Bay Estuary Program.
+In 2016 we collected 12 water samples and 8 sediment samples, twice monthly for 6 months, an amazing data set!
+In 2017 we are analyzing the results and sharing our findings, with an overall goal to identify the source of bacteria and develop remediation plans to eliminate it.

 The current process (Enterolert) requires 24 hours for a water sample to be tested for bacteria, but a new process (qPCR) is being implemented and tested in the summer of 2016 that will reduce the time to 3 hours.
 That means improved public health, less beach closures and increased tourism.
-In 2016 and 2017 we are helping the State Health Laboratories to validate the process and hopefully this will be in place for summer 2017.
-We collect 10 water samples per week in the summer and work with RIDOH on next steps.
+In 2016 and 2017 we are helping the State Health Laboratories to validate the process.
+We collected 10 water samples per week in the summer and now working with RIDOH on next steps.